 - 1 kilo super fresh mussels

-- Add the other ingredients, give them all a stir and let cook for 1 more minute before serving the mussels between 2 bowls and pouring over the broth.
+Add the other ingredients, giving the mussels a quick stir and let cook for 1 more minute before dishing up the mussels into bowls and pouring the stock over them.